Charles Duguid: Council of Aboriginal Women of South Australia

-In 1966, after Elphick clashed with Bryant and others became disillusioned with the Progress Association (which they said was run mainly by white people), she and a group of Aboriginal women broke away and formed the Council of Aboriginal Women of South Australia.
-The Council worked closely with and received substantial support from the Department of Aboriginal Affairs.
+In 1966, after Elphick clashed with Laurie Bryan and others became disillusioned with the Progress Association (which they said was run mainly by white people), she and a group of Aboriginal women broke away and formed the Council of Aboriginal Women of South Australia(CAWSA).
+Maude Tongerie was a co-founder, and some of the other "Colebrook girls", including Lowitja O'Donoghue and Faith Coulthard, and Ruby Hammond from the Coorong, were actively involved with the Council.
+CAWSA worked closely with and received substantial support from the Department of Aboriginal Affairs.
+Working out of an office in Pirie Street, Adelaide, the did a lot of work to support Aboriginal women and children, running programs such as the Sunday Mail blanket drive and organising a Christmas tree in Bonython Park each year.
 After the disbandment of the APA, the Aboriginal Cultural Centre amalgamated with CAWSA, with Elphick as first president of the ACC, which still continues as Numkuwarrin Yunti of South Australia.

 Other activities

-Duguid helped to found the Australian branch of the English-Speaking Union, and was Chairman from 1932 to 1935.
+Duguid helped to found the Australian branch of the English-Speaking Union, and was chairman from 1932 to 1935.

 In 1935, he was elected first lay Moderator of the Presbyterian Church of South Australia.

 In December 1935, the Duguids hosted 34 children over 6 weeks from the Colebrook Home in Quorn, at their home.

 From 1943 Duguid was a member, along with K. S. Isles, G. V. Portus and others, of Common Cause, a think tank contemplating the shape of a post-war society.
 He acted as president from c.1946–1948.

 From 1944 to 1960, he was president of the District and Bush Nursing Society of South Australia.

 In 1948, he helped care for the sick during a measles epidemic at Ernabella in 1948.

 He was also involved in some way with the following organisations at different times: